Botanical Name: Citrus aurantifolia

 Prune your plant.
 Pruning lime trees will keep them shapely -- and compact.
 You'll also encourage more flower buds to form.
 Prune in spring, removing old wood and long side branches.
 Once you get in the habit of yearly pruning, it's hardly any work at all.

 Repot in spring.
 Repot only when the roots have filled the pot.
 Move to a pot only 1 size larger.
+Why?
+A pot that's too large will hold too much water.
 Use a pot with a drainage hole to prevent overwatering, which can cause root rot.
+Also, plants bloom best when their roots are a little snug in the container.

 Something bugging your plant?
 Check your houseplants regularly for aphids.
 They tend to hang out on flower buds and stems.
+Other possible pests are scale and mealybugs.
 If you find an infestation, treat your plant right away because these little pests can harm your plants.

 I recommend buying a dwarf key lime tree for growing in a container.
-Buy your fruit tree from a reputable grower to ensure a quality, long-lasting plant.
-This
+Buy a named cultivar from a reputable grower to ensure a quality, long-lasting plant that will produce fruit.

 Light: Plants that don't bloom aren't getting enough light.
 Put your lime citrus tree where it will get bright light with at least 6 hours of direct sunlight every day.
 Moving your lime tree outdoors to the patio for the summer is ideal.
 Just be sure to bring it back indoors if the temperature dips to 50°F/10°C at night.